GustavoHdezH/GustavoHdezH/README.md

 ![Gustavo](Gustavo-Hernandez.png)

+## Who I Am

-I am a software engineer with a passion for making open source more accessible, creating technology to build a community.
+My name is Gustavo Hernandez.
+I am a systems engineer with a passion for making open source and technology more accessible, creating ideas to improve people's quality of life.
+I am a big fan of JavaScript and Node.
 Some technologies that I enjoy working with include Python and Docker.
-My interest in the microservices ecosystem led me to meet wonderful people and communities.
+My interest in programming led me to meet wonderful people and new horizons.